-Tickets for neutral-site AFC Championship Game set to go on sale this week
+Tickets for neutral-site AFC Championship game set to go on sale this week

-KANSAS CITY, Mo.
-(KSHB) — The NFL announced Tuesday that tickets for a potential neutral-site AFC Championship Game in Atlanta are set to go on sale starting Wednesday, Jan.
-18.
+KANSAS CITY, Mo. — The NFL announced Tuesday that tickets for a potential neutral-site AFC Championship game in Atlanta are set to go on sale starting Wednesday.

-The game would be played at Atlanta’s Mercedes-Benz Stadium should the Kansas City Chiefs and Buffalo Bills win their Division Round games this weekend.
+The game would be played at Atlanta's Mercedes-Benz Stadium should the Kansas City Chiefs and Buffalo Bills win their divisional-round games this weekend.

 "The NFL has advised the clubs to begin selling tickets from their allotment, in preparation for a scenario in which a neutral site game would take place," the league said in Tuesday's announcement.